Today’s Sociology: Ideology and Partisan Advocacy

 There are always good arguments on both sides of any complex issue, and no single perspective has a monopoly on truth.
 What is ‘socially just’ or the best path to social betterment are not clear and easily agreed upon.

-Current sociology does not come close to following these precepts.
-The radical left viewpoint deserves to be taught, but not to the exclusion of all other perspectives.
+Current sociology falls far short of these standards.
 Presenting only one point of view breeds confirmation bias, groupthink and pressure to conform.
 It also weakens one’s own arguments because they are not challenged.

 Sociology: The Academy’s Progressive Vanguard

-Although wokists dominate much of the social sciences and humanities, sociology is unique for the almost complete absence of ideological diversity.
-In a systematic review of studies, Professor Yanor shows that liberal sociologists outnumber conservatives by forty-seven to one.
+While progressive dogmas have increasingly constricted the social sciences its grip is strongest in sociology which exhibits an almost complete absence of ideological diversity.
+There are almost three times more far-left faculty in sociology than in psychology or political science.
+In a systematic review of studies, Professor Yenor shows that liberal sociologists outnumber conservatives by forty-seven to one.
 Almost no one is openly right of center.
 One study found zero Republicans.
 Another found 12 conservative sociologists out of 6,000 in the US.
 Right of center sociologists are vastly outnumbered by self-identified “Marxists”.
 Thousands of sociology books and articles have been written from a variety of perspectives, including Marxist, liberal, progressive, feminist, intersectionalist, radical, and post-modernist.
 To date, however, very few have been written from a conservative perspective.

-Both the new ‘heterodox’ (e.g. University of Austin) universities focused on viewpoint diversity and open inquiry, and conservative-leaning centers set up within established universities are unable to find sociologists.
-An emerging center at a major public university created by the state’s Republican legislature is full of conservatives and moderates from law, history, political science, and even anthropology.
+Both the new ‘heterodox’ universities focused on viewpoint diversity (e.g. University of Austin) and the new conservative-leaning centers set up within established universities struggle to find sociologists.
+A new center at a major public university created by the state’s Republican legislature is full of conservatives and moderates from law, history, political science, and even anthropology.
 Still, they have been unable to find a sociologist in the field who would be mission-aligned.

-Sociological studies are rightly criticized for starting with a conclusion, and then finding evidence that supports it.
-The oppressive nature of society is assumed.
-Basic ideological parameters e.g. pervasive systemic racism and racially biased policing are assumed from the outset and remain unquestioned.
-All analysis proceeds from there.
+Sociological studies are rightly criticized for beginning with the conclusion and working backwards, mistaking their own arguments as strong evidence.
+The oppressive nature of society is given.
+Basic ideological parameters e.g. pervasive structural racism are assumed from the outset and remain unquestioned.
+Systemic bias and oppression are the only acceptable explanations - all analyses proceed from there.
 Methods are rigged to arrive at these ideologically preferred conclusions.
 Statistical malfeasance, evidence cherry-picking and intellectual dishonesty are common.

 A majority of sociologists believe that sociology “should analyze and transcend oppression”.
 In pursuit of this, they employ a progressive epistemology which judges the veracity of scientific findings as to how well they fit the prevailing narratives.
 This is in contrast to the norms of science (disinterestedness, skepticism, universalism) put forward by Weber and Merton, and practiced by many sociologists in the past.